dbarton-uk/christmas-market/docs/Notes.md

 The christmas market is split into zones, each defined by a unique name.
 A zone hosts a number of chalets, each with a unique name and number.
 A chalet has a description and is categorized by the type of gift that it sells.
 Links between chalets have been manually defined, with a cost assigned to each link.
-The link with its cost is used to determine the optimal route for a set of chalets.
+The link with its cost is used to determine the optimal route to take when visiting a given set of chalets.

 60 chalets across 8 zones are defined, with the data sourced originally sourced from [The Bath Christmas Market website](https://bathchristmasmarket.co.uk)
 The raw data is available in the linked [spreadsheet file](https://github.com/dbarton-uk/christmas-market/blob/master/ChristmasMarket.numbers),